UCI-GDIM31/class-activities-Ruichen-Ma-Martin/README.md

 quetion 1： the componet is a cake and class is the recipe of the cake and method is waht things we need to make cake like how much flower we need when we making cake and how much eggs we need add. quetion 2: because in the code it only add brightness of the ball but do not stop adding

+### w4
+tablet# line 17 declear a varible the type is bool which is a basic C# data type which stores a true or false value. the name of variable is _isGround. line 28 is an if statement. the condition of the statement is when player press space and _isGround is true. the code in the bracket {} will work. line 32 is a change the _isGround variable from true to false. this code will work when reach the condition. this will prevent the player jump in the sky.
 ## Open-Source Assets
 ### W1